Skip to content

 File operationsAtomic writes (temp + fsync + rename) prevent partial reads

-WAF configSingle source of truth in waf-api, not scattered across Caddyfile
+WAF configSingle source of truth in wafctl, not scattered across Caddyfile

 TLSACME DNS challenge (no exposed port 80), Encrypted Client Hello, strict SNI